 There is a half termly timetable of themes, outlining values and bible stories for focus.
 There are whole school assemblies, as well as Key Stage assemblies enabling staff to deliver more 'age specific' topics and materials.
 The Head, deputy and teaching staff will plan and deliver assemblies in line with planned themes.
+'Picture News' resources are used weekly to introduce current affairs to the pupils in a child friendly, discussion-based way.
 There is a weekly 'singing assembly' which includes reflection on the chosen theme of that week and appropriate hymns and prayers.

 The range of methods may include:

-Hymns, music and prayer in varied forms
+- Hymns, music and prayer in varied forms

 - Drama and role play

-- Drama and role play

-Stories from all faiths
+- Stories from all faiths

 - Visual aids and props

-- Pupil contributions

-- Visiting speakers
+- Pupil contributions - Visiting speakers